 NCCADV Legislative Agenda 2017-2018

-The 2015 and 2016 state budget passed with no cuts to Domestic Violence program funding.
-The Coalition, member programs, and our allies will continue to advocate strongly with legislative leaders, committee Chairs, and members to protect full domestic violence program funding and push for needed increases to meet the demand in the 2017-18 state budget.
+The 2015 and 2016 state budget passed with no cuts to domestic violence program funding.
+The Coalition, member programs, and our allies will continue to advocate strongly with legislative leaders, committee chairs, and members to protect full funding for domestic violence programs and push for needed increases to meet the demand in the 2017-18 state budget.